T3HSH/scanner-domains-t3hsh/README.md

 # 🎯 Designed For

-* Cloudflare Domains
+* Cloudflare-Protected Domains
-* Cloudflare Protected Servers
+* Cloudflare-Protected Servers
 * Cloudflare Workers
 * Security Reconnaissance
 * Network Analysis
-* Penetration Testing
+* Authorized Penetration Testing

 ---

 # ⚠️ Disclaimer

-This project is intended **only for authorized security testing and educational purposes**.
+This project is intended **for educational purposes and authorized security testing only**.

 Only scan systems and domains that you own or have explicit permission to assess.

-The author is **not responsible for any misuse** of this software.
+The author is **not responsible for any misuse or illegal use** of this software.

 ---